Devon Rex Cat Characteristics (Quick Facts)

 - Malassezia Dermatitis: Malassezia pachydermatis is a type of yeast that can cause ear infections, greasy skin and itchiness.
-Ear infections can can be treated with antifungal meds and medicated shampoos like Truseb can help with skin problems.
+Ear infections can be treated with antifungal meds and medicated shampoos can help with skin problems.

 - Urticaria Pigmentosa: This is a skin problem that causes crusty sores on the body.
 Treatment usually includes prednisolone and omega fatty acids.

 - Devon Rex Myopathy: Also known as spasticity, it is an inherited condition that becomes apparent between 3 weeks and 6 months of age.
-This disease causes general muscle weakness and a cat tires easily.
-There is no available treatment and this condition can remain stable or progress slowly.
+This disease causes general muscle weakness and a cat tire easily.
+There is no available treatment, and this condition can remain stable or progress slowly.